 High levels of oil production in your follicles promotes growth of acne-causing bacteria.
 This in turn causes the oil to be trapped beneath cells that stick together in your pores, and leads to inflammation and pimples.

-Our back tend to have high concentration of oil glands, which makes it a prime spot for breakouts.
+Our back tend to have a high concentration of oil glands, which makes it a prime spot for breakouts.
 Sweat also can get trapped underneath our clothes, which further irritates our skin.

 1. Preventive measures to take

-Avoid wearing sweaty clothing for too long and shower as soon as possible to rid yourself of the dirt and sebum build-up.
+Avoid wearing sweaty clothing for too long, and shower as soon as possible to rid yourself of the dirt and sebum build-up.

 Avoid tight-fitting clothing as they not only encourage sweating, but trap oil on the skin as well.
 Loose fitting clothes will allow your skin to breathe better.